lelandshir/React-Material-UI/README.md

   - Size props, for example, the `lg` prop lets grid item containers know when to share the space with other grid item containers.
 Adding a number to the prop tells the container how many columns of space to take up on the screen.
 I believe there are 12 columns by default; So by adding `lg={9}` to one container and `lg={3}` to another, you'd be telling one item to take up 3 quarters of the space available, reserving that last quarter for the other container.
 So 2 lg props w/o a number on 2 separate containers take up 6 spots each - half and half.

+  - grid item containers have a default direction of row

   ## Landing Page :: Homepage ::

   Animations:: add professionalism to a website